 Now that you've decided on when and where your event will take place, it's time to tell your friends and recruit volunteers to help you prepare for, promote, and run your event.
 There are many people, such as performers in the arts, who are willing to donate their services in support of a cause.
 When others see the energy you're putting in to your event, they will likely want to become a part of it, too.

-Our ToolKit has tools to help you promote your event including logos and images, information print-outs, mail-in donation forms, brand guidelines, and more.
-You can create a Facebook event and invite your friends, ask the local paper if they will list the show in their “upcoming events,” and make sure people know that you’re not just playing a concert, you’re playing for CHANGE.
+Our Tool-Kit has tools to help you promote your event including logos and images, information print-outs, mail-in donation forms, brand guidelines and more.
+You can create a Facebook event and invite your friends, ask the local paper if they will list the show in their “upcoming events publication,” and make sure people know that you’re not just putting on a concert, you’re performing a benefit.
 Don’t forget to tell us about your event so we can get you the materials and support you need to make it a success.

 We’d love to hear how your event went!
 Please send in pictures and share the response to your event with us at firstname.lastname@example.org.
 You can turn in any funds raised through our online fundraising platformas well.
 If you need to mail funds, please make sure all checks or money orders are made out to The Bill Carroll Foundation.
 Please mail them to 43 Town and Country Dr., #119-80, Fredericksburg, VA 22405.
 Include in the memo “Benefit Event”.